Xahau/xahaud/Builds/levelization/README.md

 under Windows than in Linux.
 It hasn't yet been tested under MacOS.
 It generates many files of [results](results):

+For local iteration speed there is also [levelization.py](levelization.py), which generates the same artifact set much faster.
+The shell script remains canonical for CI/auditing.

 * `rawincludes.txt`: The raw dump of the `#includes`
 * `paths.txt`: A second dump grouping the source module to the destination module, deduped, and with frequency counts.